Microsoft/MCW-Azure-Blockchain/Hands-on lab/HOL unguided - Azure Blockchain.md

     - minTemperature: **40**

-- The TelemetryComplaince Smart Contract is in the **Created** state.
+- The TelemetryCompliance Smart Contract is in the **Created** state.

 ### Task 2: Transfer Responsibility to Contoso Shipping